 - Let a backpack or other belongings get in way of others

-Morning and evening (after work) trains are so crowded train stations employ “people pushers” to push the passengers into the train, allowing the door to close.
+Morning and evening (after work) trains are so crowded some train stations employ “people pushers” to push the passengers into the train, allowing the door to close.
 Packed trains are uncomfortable for everyone, as commuters are forced to stand up for the ride.
 Imagine being packed together with people that you do not know and leaning on them to stand up.
 Some of the passengers will be on these trains for well over an hour making the journey very unpleasant.

 Unfortunately, on these packed and busy trains, there is a dark side for women commuters.
 Many women in Tokyo have experienced some type of sexual molestation traveling on trains.
 The issue of groping is so serious that most train lines now offer a few women-only train cars for use during rush hours.
-Importantly, this is not a problem 99% of tourists will face traveling in Tokyo.

 Bullet Trains (Shinkansen)

 Thank You for visiting Tokyo Live news & entertainment.
-If you enjoyed our Tokyo Area Train & Subway Maps page.
+If you enjoyed our Tokyo Area Train & Subway Information page.
 Please take a look at Tokyo Shopping Areas, Tokyo Public Parks or Tokyo Sightseeing Spots pages.